matthew-wong1/WebGlitchRunner/README.md

 # WebGlitchRunner

-A WebGPU program runner (intended to be integrate with WebGlitch)
+A WebGPU program runner (intended to be integrated with WebGlitch)

 ## Requirements:

+1. Node.js v20+
+2. http-server v14+

 Please update the following variables with the relevant paths on your own system: